-The Research Module is an advanced add-on feature for researchers and scientists who would like to quickly export large amounts of data so that they can perform customized analysis of the recorded eye movements.
+The Research Module is an advanced add-on feature for researchers and scientists who would like to quickly export large amounts of data so that they can perform customized analysis of the recorded eye and head movements.
+There are also several features and settings that are only available in this module.

 This feature will work with any completed test with recorded eye movements.